Dr. Jeffrey M. Willardson

 Principles of Resistance Training (prep. course NSCA CSCS certification exam)

 Doctor of Philosophy in Exercise and Wellness; Arizona State University; May 2005; recipient of Outstanding Graduating Doctoral Scholar.

 Member National Strength and Conditioning Association.

 Certified Strength and Conditioning Specialist.

 Education Board Member, Collegiate Strength and Conditioning Coaches Association (CSCCa).

-Muscular adaptations resulting from different resistance exercise programs.
+Acute respones and chronic muscular adaptations resulting from different resistance training programs.

 Most Recent Scholarly Endeavors